Annarhysa/Book-Recommendation/README.md

 </div>

+The Hybrid Recommendation System built by me uses the following sub-systems:

 ### a) Collaborative Filtering System <br>
 This recommends items based on similarity measures between users and/or items.
 The basic assumption behind the algorithm is that users with similar interests have common preferences.